1st Trimester

 • Signs of urinary tract infection (burning, frequency, fever)

-Looking Ahead
+Looking ahead

-As you complete your first trimester, you are entering what many women call the "golden period" of pregnancy.
-The second trimester often brings renewed energy, a visible baby bump, and the amazing experience of feeling your baby's first movements around 16-20 weeks.
-You have navigated the most critical developmental period - well done!
+As you complete your first trimester, you are entering what many women call the golden period of pregnancy.
+The second trimester often brings renewed energy, a visible baby bump, and the amazing experience of feeling your baby's first movements around 16–20 weeks.
+You have navigated the most critical developmental period.
+Well done!
 Your next routine antenatal appointment will typically be around 16 weeks.
 Take time to celebrate this milestone and look forward to the exciting months ahead.